ianthehenry/bauble/studio/html/help/appendices.md

 # Bauble CLI {#cli}

 Okay so there is, technically, a command-line version of Bauble.
-You can run it locally using native OpenGL instead of WebGL and .
-And it has exciting features like exporing an OBJ file, and rendering non-square images.
+You can run it locally using native OpenGL instead of WebGL, and it has exciting features like exporing an OBJ file and rendering non-square images.

 But it's like pre-pre-alpha quality, and the only way to get it is to build it from source, and I'm sorry about that.
 There are instructions [in the GitHub repo](https://github.com/ianthehenry/bauble#cli).